tankmamta/Password-Generator/README.md

 // Installation What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

-You can view the webpage with the help of URL - https://tankmamta.github.io/Password-Generator/ There is no need for installation.
+You can view the webpage with the help of URL - https://tankmamta.github.io/Password-Generator/ There is no need for installation for this application

-Please find alos the screenshots below for the project results -
+//Please find alos the screenshots below for the project results -

 ![ScreenShot 1] (/assets/Screenshot 2023-01-17 at 7.25.39 pm.png)
 ![ScreenShot 2] (/assets/Screenshot 2023-01-17 at 7.26.22 pm.png)